geoscixyz/em/content/maxwell2_dc/fields_from_grounded_sources_dcr/electrostatic_sphere.rst

 influence of the sphere are smaller than the background.
 This can be anticipated using Ohm's law.
 The reverse is observed for a resistive sphere.

 ..
-LJH: this statement needs a bit more explination
+LJH: this statement needs a bit more explanation

 .. plot::